GeorgLegato/stable-diffusion-webui-vectorstudio/README.md

 # Installation
 * Open Extension Tab in SD-Webui and paste this GITHUB-url into the "Install using Url" textbox.
 * On first run, the extension will try to find POTRACE in the bin-folder.
 If no executable there, it will download the POTRACE (.exe) and copy it into the bin fodler for you.
-The binary is downlkoad from sourceforge like https://potrace.sourceforge.net/#downloading
+The binary is downloaded from sourceforge like https://potrace.sourceforge.net/#downloading

 ---
 ## How it works